Understanding The Interest Rate Fallacy: The Risks Of Holding Fiat

 Milton Friedman And The Interest Rate Fallacy

 The interest rate fallacy was outlined by Milton Friedman all the way back in 1968, in “The Role Of Monetary Policy,” published by The American Economic Review.
-He wrote this prior to the Nixon Shock, when the U.S. was still on a gold standard, but the monetary system was already working as if it were a 100% credit-based system.
-Here is the important bit:
+He wrote this prior to the Nixon Shock, when the U.S. was still on a gold standard, but the monetary system was already working as if it were fully credit-based system.
+Here is the essential bit:

 “As an empirical matter, low interest rates are a sign that monetary policy has been tight — in the sense that the quantity of money has grown slowly; high interest rates are a sign that monetary policy has been easy — in the sense that the quantity of money has grown rapidly.
 The broadest facts of experience run in precisely the opposite direction from that which the financial community and academic economists have all generally taken for granted.